What is Simple Linear Regression Analysis

-Simple linear regression analysis is a statistical tool for quantifying the relationship between just one independent variable (hence "simple") and one dependent variable based on past experience (observations).
-For example, simple linear regression analysis can be used to express how a company's electricity cost (the dependent variable) changes as the company's production machine hours (the independent variable) change.
+Simple linear regression analysis is a statistical tool for quantifying the relationship between one independent variable (hence "simple") and one dependent variable based on past experience (observations).

 Based on entering a reasonable number of observations of the independent and dependent variables, regression software will compute the best fitting straight line (hence "linear") that expresses the average relationship between the dependent and independent variable.